 By Gregory Hale

-A little while ago, a homeowner build a house in the hills of California that was right in the middle of a fire zone.
+A little while ago, a homeowner built a house in the hills of California that was right in the middle of a fire zone.
 So, to counteract the strong possibility it could get hit by a blaze, the homeowner tried to make it as fireproof as possible.
 He used special roof tiles to protect against fire embers, the road out front was fire resistant, there were two huge water tanks behind house, heat resistant windows, concreate and steel walls, and no wood exposed.

 In the end, 20 percent of the cost of the house went into fire protection.